SummerOfCode2020/week-13-highlights-and-questions/QUESTIONS.md

 4. Can we still keep in touch after the cohort ends regarding coding questions/problems?

 5. What are some good ways to reinforce previous learned material and to tackle newer technologies?
 Practice techniques that go beyond code challenge websites?

+6. What are some situations where we might need to transpile our code?

+7. How far reaching is JS, should we also start learning another heavyweight like C++, etc...?